smithfield-studio/acf-svg-icon-picker/README.md

 When using this plugin in conjunction with a parent/child theme, you can store your icons in the parent theme and use the child theme to override the path to the icons.
 This way, you can provide a set of icons in the parent theme and still allow the child theme to override them.

 ### Helper functions
-We provide helper functions to fetch icons from the theme folder, without it matering if the icon is stored in the parent or child theme.
+We provide helper functions to fetch icons from the theme folder, without it mattering if the icon is stored in the parent or child theme.

 ```php
 $my_icon_field = get_field('my_icon_field');